Dobri Isak: 1983–1986

-In late 1983 Predrag Cvetičanin (guitar, vocals), along with Zoran Đorđević (guitar), Branko (bass guitar) and Boban (drums), formed Dobri Isak.
-Having performed at minor local clubs, the band recorded a home-made demo, however, the lineup dissolved during the summer of the following year.
-After several months, Cvetičanin, with bass guitarist Miloš Miladinović and drummer Saša Marković "Markiz", reformed the band.
-Soon after that, Nenad Cvetičanin, Predrag's brother, also became a member of the band.
-He joined the band while his own, Arnold Layne, was on hiatus.
+Dobri Isak was formed in Niš in late 1983 by Predrag Cvetičanin (guitar, vocals), Zoran Đorđević (guitar), and two members remembered only by their first names, Branko (bass guitar) and Boban (drums).
+Cvetičanin had previously been a member of the high school band Partizanska Eskadrila (Partisan Escadrille, named after the 1979 film by Hajrudin Krvavac), which performed covers of songs by Yugoslav new wave bands like Azra, Šarlo Akrobata and Električni Orgazam.
+Alongside the groups Fleke (Spots) and Arnold Layne i Alhemia (Arnold Lane and Alchemy), Dobri Isak was the most prominent act of Niš's new wave scene, which was part of the vibrant Yugoslav new wave scene.
+Having performed at minor local venues, Dobri Isak recorded a home-made demo, however, the lineup dissolved during the summer of the following year.
+After several months, Cvetičanin reformed the band with his former bandmates from Partizanska Eskadrila, bass guitarist Miloš Miladinović and drummer Saša Marković "Markiz".
+Soon after, Nenad Cvetičanin, Predrag's brother, also became a member of the band.
+He joined the band while his own, Arnold Layne i Alhemia, was on hiatus due to part of the members serving their mandatory stints in the Yugoslav army.

 The band recorded their first and only studio album Mi plačemo iza tamnih naočara (We Cry Behind Dark Glasses), released in 1984 by the Niš Students' Cultural Center (SKC), being the first release of the Center's Studentkult production, which issued an array of musical and literary releases.
-The album, released on compact cassette only and printed in a limited number of 100 copies, had been distributed by the Ljubljana Students' Cultural Center, and rapidly sold out.
+Part of guitar sections on the recording were played by Dejan Krasić, also a member of Arnold Layne i Alhemia.
+The album was released on compact cassette only and printed in a limited number of 100 copies.
+It had been distributed by the Ljubljana Students' Cultural Center, and rapidly sold out, but owing to copying managed to reach underground music audience in all parts of Yugoslavia.